SomerEsat/ethereum-staking-guides/README.md

 5. Copy the Raw Transaction Data without the header and footer and paste it into the box under the heading `Your validator depost data` at `Step 3` on the [Prysm Labs Testnet Particpation](https://prylabs.net/participate) page.

 6. Ignore `Step 4` and click on `Step 5` on the [Prysm Labs Testnet Particpation](https://prylabs.net/participate) page.
 Click on the `Make deposit` button.
+MetaMask will pop-up and once you examine and verify the transtation details, click on the `Confirm` button.
+Once MetaMask confirms the transaction a message should show at the bottom of the web page: `Transaction Confirmed.
+You are deposited`.

-Each key corresponds to a 32 ETH deposit.
+7. Repeat steps 1-6 in this guide for every validator key you would like to create.
+They will all be stored in the keystore and the validator binary will manage all of the keys for you.
+Remmember: Each key you create corresponds to a unique set of transaction data paired with a 32 ETH deposit.

-2.
+## Step 6 - Begin validating (and earning ETH!)